☆ This is a collaborative post ☆

-If your best friend, the person who you have called your soulmate since nursery, is finally getting hitched, and you have been asked to be maid of honour, you are probably terrified and excited in equal measure.
+If your best friend (chances are you’ve been best mates since nursery) is finally getting hitched, and you have been asked to be the maid of honour, you are probably terrified and excited in equal measure.
 There’s nothing more thrilling than helping your pal move into the next chapter of her life, being an integral part of her big day, and helping her enjoy the best day of her life with as little stress as possible.
 But, you might also be wondering what a maid of honour actually does.
 You want to do an incredible job, but you don’t want to step on any toes.

 One of the major aspects of being a maid of honour is ensuring that you remain a voice of reason.
 You need to be measured, sensible and offer an honest critique on every aspect of the wedding.
 Remember, this is not your big day, so don’t try and sway the forthcoming bride with your ideas, but you do need to let her know your opinion when she presents you with the potential wedding breakfast menu, the seating plan or the photographer shortlist.